-If you’re partying in Korea, you will undoubtedly end up drinking some Korean alcohol.
-These Korean drinks can get you wasted pretty quickly and easily.
-Wake up with a pounding headache and you’ll need something to get you back on your feet.
+If you’re in Korea for an extended period of time, you will undoubtedly end up drinking some of these Korean alcohols.
+These Korean drinks can get you drunk pretty quickly, and if you wake up with a pounding headache, you’ll need something to get you back on your feet.
 Good thing you’re in Korea.
 Many Korean foods (mostly soups) are natural hangover cures.
 There’s a wide range of foods to eat after a night of drinking in Korea, and most of these can be found at your local neighborhood restaurant or even on your hotel room service menu.

 Haejangguk (해장국) – Pork-based Korean soup

 This pork-based Korean soup is literally named “hangover soup,” and accordingly, it’s one of the most popular things to eat after a night of drinking in Korea.
 Slurping up the rich and hearty soup warms up your stomach, and you can feel the nutrients seeping their way back into your alcohol-riddled system.

 Tip1: Potato Soup (gamjatang / 감자탕) is usually sold wherever hyejangguk is sold.
 The broth is essentially the same, and it’ll have the same effect.

 Tip2: As the word haejangguk (해장국) literally means “hangover soup,” there’s a plethora of Korean soups called haejangguk (해장국), all designed to cure your hangover.